 Facts About Buddhism

-There is no belief in a personal god.
-Buddhists believe that nothing is fixed or permanent and that change is always possible.
+There is no belief in a god who interacts with individuals.
+Buddhists hold the belief that nothing is everlasting or unchangeable, and that there is always the potential for something new to happen.

 Siddhartha Gautama Was Born In Nepal